denoptim-project/workshop-May2022/exercise_1.0/README.md

 7. Save this small library of fragments to an SDF file, call it `my_library_of_fragments.sdf` under the `exercise_1.0` folder.
 8. We now create the compatibility rules for assembling Pt complexes by combining molecular building blocks.
 In DENOPTIM, click `File`->`New`->`New Compatibility Matrix`
 9. `Import APClasses` by loading first the `Pt-CO_fragment.sdf` file and then the ´my_library_of_fragments.sdf´.
 In both cases, choose ´Scaffolds and Fragments´ when asked about the type of building block.
 10. Then `Add Compatibility Rule` between `Llig:0` and all the APClasses that represent the capability to coordinate a metal as a L-ligand, namely `MPy:1`, `MPhosphine:1`, and `MImidazolylidene:1`.
 Hold the `command`/`CTRL` key to select multiple entries.
-None that the two lists refers to different role of the attachment point: *growing graph*, and *incoming fragment*.
+Note that the two lists refers to different role of the attachment point: *growing graph*, and *incoming fragment*.
 11. Add the compatibility rule between `Xlig:0` and `Xlig:1`
 12. Add the compatibility rule between `ImidazolylideneSubN:0` and `ImidazolylideneSubN:1`
 13. We now define the rules to saturate open valences.
 Import the APClasses from `H_and_Me.sdf`, move to the `Capping Rules` tab, and `Add Capping Rule` to `ImidazolylideneSubN:0` with `hyd:1`